-U SE OF PROCEEDS
+USE OF PROCEEDS

-We estimate that our net proceeds from this public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering expenses, will be approximately \$519.0 million (based on the price on the cover of this prospectus supplement).
-We estimate that our net proceeds will be approximately \$596.9 million if the underwriters exercise their overallotment option in full.
+We estimate that our net proceeds from this public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering expenses, will be approximately \$499.6 million (based on the price on the cover of this prospectus supplement).
+We estimate that our net proceeds will be approximately \$574.6 million if the underwriters exercise their overallotment option in full.

 Immediately after this offering, Annaly will purchase in a private offering approximately 4.72 million shares, the maximum number of shares allowable to Annaly based on the size of its current ownership under NYSE rules without shareholder approval.
-Annaly will purchase these shares at the share price per share that we sell shares in our public offering.
 We will not pay any underwriting fees, commissions or discounts with respect to the shares we sell to Annaly.
 We plan to invest the net proceeds of this offering and the sale of shares to Annaly immediately after this offering in accordance with our investment objectives and the strategies described in this prospectus supplement.
 See "Prospectus Supplement Summary-Our Investment Strategy."